pingcap/docs-cn/tidb-troubleshooting-map.md

     - Solution: Use the binlogctl tool to check whether each Drainer node is normal or not.
 This is to ensure that all Drainer nodes in the `online` state are working normally.
 If the state of a Drainer node is not consistent with its actual working status, use the binlogctl tool to change its state and then restart Pump.
 See the case [fail-to-notify-all-living-drainer](/tidb-binlog/handle-tidb-binlog-errors.md#fail-to-notify-all-living-drainer-is-returned-when-pump-is-started).

-- 6.1.9 Draienr reports the `gen update sqls failed: table xxx: row data is corruption []` error.
+- 6.1.9 Drainer reports the `gen update sqls failed: table xxx: row data is corruption []` error.

     - Trigger: The upstream performs DML operations on this table while performing `DROP COLUMN` DDL.
 This issue has been fixed in v3.0.6.
 See [case-820](https://github.com/pingcap/tidb-map/blob/master/maps/diagnose-case-study/case820.md) in Chinese.